Justin Amash Says Americans ‘Don’t Have To Settle’ For What Democrats Or Republicans Are ‘Selling’

 “Two years ago, when Republicans controlled the House, a Republican congressman defended a committee chairman accused of excessive subservience to the president by saying: ‘You’ve got to keep in mind who he works for.
 He works for the president.
 He answers to the president.'” he wrote.
 “Pathetic.”

 Will claims that Congressional hearings are held with the goal of publicity and thus are tightly scripted.
-He highlights that Amash believes this is the reason they are an “elaborate form of performance art.”
+He highlighted that Amash believes this is the reason they are an “elaborate form of performance art.”

-Per The Inquisitr, Amash attacked the “shameless” and “unprincipled” Republican party earlier this month and claimed that the Grand Old Party (GOP) used to hate Trump.
+Per The Inquisitr, Amash attacked the “shameless” and “unprincipled” Republican party earlier this month and claimed that the GOP used to hate Trump.

 “They then realized they could use a man like this—unprincipled, transactional, shameless—to push their agenda.
 McConnell and McCarthy are giddy about Trump.
 Conservatives in Congress are the ones privately horrified.”